2rm-robotics/robomap3-rt/README.md

 ```
 mkdir -p /opt/poky/workdir
 ```

+#### using official poky docker
-And be sure your user owns this directory.
+**note**: this is no langer working as the container comes with a too recent toolchain for poky-krogoth And be sure your user owns this directory.
 This directory will be accessible from your host and from the container.

 then run the container: (do it each time you need to build robomap3)